SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 For SoC Mode only:

-- Below is the default configuration for I2C2 instance define in wiseconnect3/components/boards/silabs/config/brd4338a/RTE_Device_917.h.
+- Below is the default configuration for I2C2 instance define in RTE_Device_917.h file (path: /$project/config/RTE_Device_917.h)
 - I2C2 is utilized for communication with the temperature sensor.

     ```c